fsantini/KoboCloud/README.md

 ### Dropbox
 To add a Dropbox link, open your dropbox in a browser.
 Select the folder that you want to share and click "Share" and "Send link".
 Copy the link that appears into the kobocloudrc file.

+### Restart
+Restart your Kobo after making changes to kobocloudrc to make them effective.

 ## Usage
 The new files will be downloaded when the kobo connects to the Internet for a sync.